d4ncer/.emacs.d/README.md

 * I use [Marked 2](http://marked2app.com/) to preview markdown files.
 If you don't have it, or you want to use something, set `markdown-open-command` to point to something else.
+* If you want to tweak the font settings look in `config/rk-faces/rk-theme-base.el`.
 * I put more effort into some modes than others, hence there are some modes with considered chordal bindings, and some with none.
 If you notice this, and you'd like to flesh these modes out, please send me a PR!